 Article II.4.
-Punitive Actions Against Executive Board Members Section II.4.1.
+Punitive Actions Against Executive Board Members

+Section II.4.1.
 Internal Executive Board Review

-- II.4.1.(a) In the case that an Executive Board member has, routinely or acutely, failed to perform their responsibilities, or has breached GRO or Executive Board policies, it is the responsibility of the Co-Chairs to reach out to the member and arrange a discussion. - II.4.1.(a).(i) The Co-Chairs inquire from the member what the cause of the underperformance is, and what may be done to resolve the issue.
-Where feasible, the Co-Chairs should suggest solutions and offer help. - II.4.1.(a).(ii) If it is deemed necessary, the Co-Chairs may bring the matter to the GC.
-The GC may motion to either provide a warning to the member, or to remove them from the position through impeachment proceedings, per Sections II.4.3 and II.4.4. - II.4.1.(b) In the case that an Executive Board member, by their actions or words, creates an environment which other Executive Board members find hostile or impairs their ability to function, the affected members should contact the Co-Chairs. - II.4.1.(b).(i) Upon receiving such a notice from an Executive Board member, it is incumbent on the Co-Chairs to then meet with both the affected member(s) and the member against whom the complaint was lodged. - II.4.1.(b).(ii) It is at the discretion of the Co-Chairs to issue warnings related to such a complaint.
-However, if an affected member is not satisfied with the actions of the Co-Chairs, they may raise the issue with the entire Executive Board, or with the GRO's academic advisor. - II.4.1.(b).(iii) If behavior deemed inappropriate by the Co-Chairs, the Executive Board, or the GRO's academic advisor continues, the matter may be brought to the GC for issuance of a warning or impeachment, following the same policies as By-law II.4.1.(a).(ii).
+- II.4.1.(a) In the case that an Executive Board member has, routinely or acutely, failed to perform their responsibilities, or has breached GRO or Executive Board policies, it is the responsibility of the Co-Chairs to reach out to the member and arrange a discussion at the earliest opportunity. - II.4.1.(a).(i) The Co-Chairs should inquire from the member what the cause of the underperformance is, and what may be done to resolve the issue.
+Where feasible, the Co-Chairs should suggest solutions and offer help in coordination with the GRO's divisional advisors. - II.4.1.(a).(ii) If it is deemed necessary, the Co-Chairs may bring the matter to the GC.
+The GC may motion to either provide a warning to the member, or to remove them from the position through impeachment proceedings, per Sections II.4.3 and II.4.4. - II.4.1.(a).(iii) When discussing failures of responsibilities or hostile actions with our GRO divisional advisors, care will be taken to anonymize the complaints and identities of all parties until a need to identify parties is made among the Executive Board. - II.4.1.(b) In the case that an Executive Board member, by their actions or words, creates an environment which other Executive Board members find hostile or impairs their ability to function, the affected members should contact the Co-Chairs and the GRO's divisional advisors.
+The following actions to address the conflict will be dependent on the severity of the actions, as decided by the Co-Chairs and the GRO's divisional advisors. - II.4.1.(b).(i) If the actions in question are considered to be less severe compared to matters discussed in By-law II.4.1.(b).(ii)., then upon receiving such a notice from an Executive Board member, it is incumbent on the Co-Chairs to then meet with both the affected member(s) and the member against whom the complaint was lodged. - II.4.1.(b).(i).(A) Severity of actions will be determined through discussions between the Executive Board and the GRO's divisional advisors with input from the General Council.